A&O – RESONANCE notes

 .

-Resonance in the larger sense refers to a kind of communication: connections or relationships by means that are not obvious, and often of profound meaning:
+Resonance in the largest sense refers to a kind of communication: connections or relationships by means that are not obvious, and are powerful evidence that we are not alone, a state of profound significance, recalling that all meaning derives from connections:

 True beauty dwells in deep retreats,